eubr-atmosphere/tma-yaml/README.md

 Choose your prefered option and, with the IM client, execute the following command:

 $ ./im_client.py create tmaframework.radl -a auth.dat

+You can get the contextualization logs of the infrastructure with the next command:

 $ ./im_client.py getcontmsg <inf_id>

+You can connect with the front-end of the infrastructure with the next command:

+$ ./im_client.py ssh <inf_id>

+Finally, when you finished to use your deployment, you can destroy it with the following command:

 $ ./im_client.py destroy <inf_id>